NickPax/my-website/_structures/capitalization.md

 She has a Bachelor of Arts in Fine Art.
 The bachelor's course took time to complete.

+Cap President, Vice President, Senato, Attorney General, etc when at national level or in foreign governments.

 ## Court Systems and Capitalization
 Can vary depending on region.

+*Plaintiff* and *defendant* are capped when referring to the case at hand.
+[BGGP differs from this and does not cap, e.g., *defendant* even if in relation to the case at hand.]
+Also this is court reporter preference.

 Capitalize *court* only when it refers to a judge.
 E.g. There will be a Court ruling in 20 minutes.